Did David kill 700 or 7,000 Syrians?2 min read

-You are currently viewing How Many Syrians Did David Kill?<span class="wtr-time-wrap after-title"><span class="wtr-time-number">2</span> min read</span>
+You are currently viewing Did David kill 700 or 7,000 Syrians?<span class="wtr-time-wrap after-title"><span class="wtr-time-number">2</span> min read</span>

-There seems to be a “contradiction” here, for the first verse says 700 men but Chronicles says 7,000 men.
+There seems to be a “contradiction” here, for the first verse says 700 men, but Chronicles says 7,000 men.

 How can we explain this difference in accounts?

-The verse does not say that David killed 700 men, but men of seven hundred chariots.
+The explanation is simple, as it just requires careful reading.
+The first verse says: “… David slew the men of seven hundred chariots of the Syrians…” The verse does not say that David killed 700 men, but men of seven hundred chariots.
 The verse does not give the number of men, but of chariots, that is, 700 chariots.

 The second verse says:

-This verse however does not say how many chariots but 7000 men which fought in chariots.
+“…David slew of the Syrians seven thousand men which fought in chariots…” This verse, however, does not say how many chariots there were but 7,000 men who fought in chariots.
 So the number of men who fought was 7000.

 Either one of the two warriors is injured (1), killed (2), exhausted (3), tired (4), or requires recovery (food) (5).
 It would therefore be problematic to leave the chariot standing.
 That’s why five teams have been formed per chariot so that they can switch among themselves at any time in one of the five scenarios mentioned above.
 In this way, it was guaranteed that the chariot always stays in the battle to gain an advantage over the enemy who is approaching on foot.